dcunited001/dcunited001.github.io/_pages/quotes.md

 permalink: /quotes/
 ---

+> Metacognition is a science as well as an art.

 > That which is rarely found is always a greater treasure.
 The
 > greatest treasure is that which is never shown.

 > Thoughts belong to those who think them.
 >